Rei-SwitchBot/faq/en-us/Hub Series.md

 Thank you for reaching out to us.
 We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
 Regarding this issue, could you please check the following points?
 1. Infrared remote controls registered via "Learn Buttons" cannot be added as sub-devices.
 Please re-learn the remote control in "Other" mode and then try adding it as a sub-device.
-2. Please check if it's possible to add the infrared remote by going to SwitchBot app → Hub Mini Matter → Matter Setup → Sub-devices → Lab Features (Beta ).
+2. Please check if it's possible to add the infrared remote by going to SwitchBot app → Hub Mini Matter → Gear Icon → Matter Setup → Sub-devices → Lab Features (Beta).

 ---